Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 **-----------------------------------------------------------------------------------------------------------------------------**

 Ligands can be found available on either The Protein Data Bank archive (PDB: https://www.rcsb.org) orThe Drugbank database (https://www.drugbank.ca/).
 Celebrex (4-5-(4-Methylphenyl)-3-(trifluoromethyl)pyrazol-1-yl benzenesulfonamide	C17H14F3N3O2S, https://en.wikipedia.org/wiki/Celecoxib), usually can be found in a *.sdf* format without any hydrogen atoms.
 In order to make it readable by Rosetta, you need, first, to add the hydorgen atoms.
-To do that, run Babel with the following command.
+To do that, run Babel with the following command:

                                      babel -h celebrex.sdf celebrex_withH.sdf

+ After the  hydrogen atoms are added, run the _ _molfile_to_params.py_ _ script, from the ~HOME/rosetta/main/source/scripts/python/public/ directory, with the command:

+                ~HOME/rosetta/main/source/scripts/python/public/molfile_to_params.py/celebrex_withH.sdf

 **-----------------------------------------------------------------------------------------------------------------------------**